hannan-m/LobsterInk-Adventure/README.md

 ## Getting Started

-The easiest way to get started is to install the [NuGet package](https://www.nuget.org/packages/Clean.Architecture.Solution.Template) and run `dotnet new ca-sln`:

 1. Install the latest [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)
 2. Clone the repository
 3. Navigate to cloned repo path and run `dotnet restore LobsterInk.API` to restore the nuget packages